OWASP/www-project-secure-headers/tab_bestpractices.md

 ## Prevent information disclosure via HTTP headers

 This section provides a collection of HTTP response headers to remove, when possible, from any HTTP response to prevent any [disclosure of technical information](https://cwe.mitre.org/data/definitions/200.html) about environment.
 The following list of headers can be used to configure a [reverse proxy](https://www.nginx.com/resources/glossary/reverse-proxy-server/) or a [web application firewall](https://en.wikipedia.org/wiki/Web_application_firewall) to handle removal operation of the mentioned headers.

+💡 Content of the table below is also provided, as JSON, via this [file](ci/headers_remove.json) (automatically updated).

 <!--HEADERS_REMOVE_TABLE_START-->
 | Header name         | Header value example | Description |